 Through a library catalog, you can find all the materials owned by the library in all formats.
-Databases specialize on areas of knowledge.
-You can have a database of images (photography, paintings, architecture,) a database of videos and audio visuals and a database of news articles around the world.
-Many databases contain full text scholarly articles.
+Databases specialize in areas of knowledge.
+You can have a database of images (photography, paintings, architecture,) a database of videos and audiovisuals, or a database of news articles worldwide.
+Many databases contain full-text scholarly articles.

 Scholarly articles are published in Academic Journals.
 They are considered secondary sources because they provide commentary and analysis about primary sources.
-Primary sources relate to first hand creations such as films, archival papers, photography, manuscripts, government paper, diaries or things you might find in our Special Collections & Archives.
+Primary sources relate to first-hand creations such as films, archival papers, photography, manuscripts, government papers, diaries, or things in our Special Collections & Archives.
 In other words, primary sources refer to original sources.

-Begin for the libraries homepage.
+Begin from the libraries homepage.
 Click on a library database or resource, follow the log-in screen instructions.

 Access licensed resources with your